 Course attendance must be reported online to AIA CES within ten (10) business days.

-Course content that changes by more than 25% must be registered as a new course.

-Additionally, if a course title or course number for a course changes, a new course must be registered to ensure member transcripts remain accurate.
-We require updating your courses every three years.
+Course content that changes by more than 25% must be registered as a new Course.
+Additionally, if a course title or course number Providers update courses every three years.

 Course Guidelines